mcmikey101/pendulum_balancing_ai/README.md

-couldn't get it to work really
+give it like 500 runs